HamedFathi/hamedfathi/source/_posts/using-puppeteer-with-mocha-or-jest-and-aurelia-2.md

 ---
-title: Using Puppeteer with Mocha and Aurelia 2
+title: Using Puppeteer with Mocha/Jest and Aurelia 2
 date: August 18 2020
 category: aurelia
 tags: